 Jessi tells us the most important thing about herself (that she is a book editor), and what she can do for her audience (get their books into print), while establishing her credibility (“best-selling,” “editor-in-chief”).

 Everything she mentions is designed to appeal to the audience she’s trying to reach.

 #3: Sharing Irrelevant Details or Stuff You Think Your Audience Should Care About

-This bio is from someone whose expertise is content marketing, although he hides it well.
+This bio is from someone whose expertise is content and affiliate marketing, although he hides it well.

 Much like your degrees and career path, your audience doesn’t care about your hobbies, passions, and personal philosophies either, unless they directly impact the problem they’re trying to solve.

 What to Do Instead:

 As mentioned earlier, only share the details that your audience will find relevant.

 If you’re mad keen on knitting and you’re writing for an arts and crafts blog, then go ahead and mention your passion.
 It’s relevant.
 But don’t tell them about your cat, unless Fluffy can knit too.